chunkydotdev/happypanda-blog/src/content/blog/welcome-felio.md

 heroImage: '/blog/felio-hero.png'
 ---

-# Felio Joins the Party—Now Powered by HappyPanda.ai!

 Hello, digital trailblazers!
 Today, we're absolutely thrilled to welcome Felio to our platform—a move that's about as refreshing as a cool breeze on a hot summer day (or a well-timed quip from Ricky Gervais).
 But wait, there's more: Felio isn’t coming alone.
 They’ve brought along their brilliant new sidekick, HappyPanda.ai, to turn the mundane into the magnificent.

 ## So, Who's Felio?